Click images to see enlarged views.

 You can get your "Passport" at the Florence Mill.
 The Passport is a special pass that allows you to get $1 off admission to several area historic attractions from Fort Omaha to Fort Calhoun.
 See the Passport page for more details and additional locations where you can get the pass.

 We do not currently have an upcoming event or exhibit scheduled for 2024.
-We are getting ready for the holiday season, and for next year when there will be more events and exhibits.
+We are getting ready for the holiday season, and for next year when there will be more exhibits and events.

 The Connor Meigs Award includes an honorarium, professional mentoring, solo exhibit, invitations/mailings, reception for the artist and studio-tours.
 It is given to a talented BFA graduate just beginning their art career.
 Connor was the son of Linda and John Meigs.
 He was promised an exhibit in the Florence Mill's ArtLoft when he graduated from KU.
 Instead, the exhibit of his paintings, drawings, sculptures and editorial cartoons was a retrospective.
 Connor passed away on December 24, 2004 from injuries sustained in a car accident.
 Through this award, the mentoring and exhibit promised to him is given to others...in his memory.